 Phone: 800-999-2782, ext 8552

-In addition, the Texas Board of Physical Therapy has accredited the program’s weekend courses for continuing education credit.
+In addition, the Texas Board of Physical Therapy has accredited the Residency Program’s weekend courses for continuing education credit.